jros00/vibra-backend/readme.md

         python manage.py fetch_songs_from_jamendo
         python manage.py load_chats

+### 4. To START the server

+#### a.
+Open one terminal and run:

+        redis-server

-### 4. To START the server, run:
+#### b.
+To START the server, run:

-        python manage.py runserver 0.0.0.0:8000

-    alternatively, to start server that enables websockets, run:

         uvicorn vibra_backend.asgi:application --host 0.0.0.0 --port 8000

 (Running on 0.0.0.0 makes the server accessible over your local network, which is necessary for testing on your iPhone.)

 ### 5. NOTE: Ideally, create a new branch by your name i.e. 'Johannes' and work and commit on this branch.